cheap restaurants in Times Square

 • The Drink to Pair: A cold Sapporo or a Melon Cream Soda for a hit of Japanese nostalgia.

 • Budget Hack: Check out their Lunch Specials.
-You can often get a “Ramen + Mini Donburi” (rice bowl) combo for a price that would barely buy you a sandwich elsewhere in Midtown.
+You can often get a “Curry + Mini Donburi” (rice bowl) combo for a price that would barely buy you a sandwich elsewhere in Midtown.

 • Closest Theaters: